Spotify bows to Adele, drops 'shuffle' as album song-playing default

-NEW YORK (AFP) - For many musicians, like story-telling superstar Adele, the order of songs on an album is a matter of the keenest concern, affecting how a narrative is presented, how listeners react and ultimately how many albums are sold.
+NEW YORK • For many musicians, such as storytelling superstar Adele, the order of songs on an album is a matter of the keenest concern, affecting how a narrative is presented, how listeners react and, ultimately, how many albums are sold.

-Adele, whose much anticipated new album, 30, shot to the top of the charts within hours of its release on Friday, is among the artistes who have campaigned for the "play" choice, and in announcing its change, Spotify specifically mentioned her.
+Adele, whose much anticipated new album, 30, shot to the top of the charts within hours of its release last Friday, is among the artistes who have campaigned for the "play" choice and, in announcing its change, Spotify specifically mentioned her.

 "For those users still wishing to shuffle an album, they can go to the Now Playing View and select the shuffle toggle."